cnsuhao/div2/games/supercoinget/README.md

 # Super Coin Get

-This game emerged from a basic inclass example.
+This game emerged from a basic in-class example.
 As students wondered how to add tilesheets to their game, I would make example code.
 Then, if needed, I demonstrated how to integrate the example with this "coin get".
 As the term went on, I kept adding more and more features as